todbot/Workshop_Computer/Demonstrations+HelloWorlds/PicoSDK/ComputerCard/README.md

 AudioOut1(out);
 ```
+This gives a much closer approximation to the floating-point behaviour.

 As before, we must check for overflow, and for the first time in these examples, we are here getting close to overflow with 32-bit integers.
-The expression `(4096-a)*(AudioIn1()<<7)` is `(unsigned 12-bit) * (signed 12-bit) << 7`, giving a signed 31-bit result, to which `a*y`, 24-bit value, is added.
-Particularly if `a` were time-varying, there is potential for all 32 bits to be used.
+The expression `(4096-a)*(AudioIn1()<<7)` is `(unsigned 12-bit) * (signed 12-bit) << 7`, giving a signed 31-bit result, to which `a*y`, 24-bit value, is added, potentially using all 32 bits.
 There is a tradeoff here between:
 - precision with which `a` can be specified (here, 12-bit)
 - bit-depth of the audio signal (here, 12-bit)
 - amount of amplification/attenuation to reduce roundoff

-These techniques are used in the filtering of knob/CV values within ComputerCard.

-Three, more advanced, comments:
+Three further comments:
 - Sometimes, depending on the filter, the increased precision offered by the `int64_t` type is needed, though this is slower than `int32_t`.
 - On the RP2040, the `>>` operation on signed types rounds to negative infinity.
 Sometimes it may be worth adding a constant into the filter expression to alter this behaviour to round-to-nearest.
-- Sometimes, depending on the filter, the increased precision offered by the `int64_t` type is needed, though this is slower than `int32_t`.- The roundoff error on a low-pass filter such as this produces a very primative hysteresis-like effect, which may occasionally be useful
+- The roundoff error on a low-pass filter such as this produces a very primative hysteresis-like effect, which may occasionally be useful.
+This is used in ComputerCard to reduce noise/jitter in knob values.

-### 2. Expensive calculations
+### 2. Lengthy calculations
 In brief, the two options are to either split the calculations up in to parts small enough to do in successive `ProcessSample` functions, or offload long calculations onto the second RP2040 core.

-### 3. USB
-In brief, this needs to be done on a different core from the audio.
+For USB processing, the TinyUSB function `tud_task` may take longer than one sample time, and so this needs to be done on a different core from the audio.
 See the `midi_device` example for how this could currently be done.
-I'm planning to add some multicore stuff into ComputerCard itself, in due course, including an option to run the audio callback on core1 not the default core0.
+I'm planning to add some multicore stuff into ComputerCard itself, in due course, including an option to run the audio callback on core1, not the default core0.

 ### 4. Putting code in RAM
 In brief, surround names in function definitions by  [__not_in_flash_func()](https://www.raspberrypi.com/documentation/pico-sdk/runtime.html#group_pico_platform_1gad9ab05c9a8f0ab455a5e11773d610787).
 This part of the API seems to be evolving.